Yami-10/OD-Simulator/README.md

 OpenDominion Simulator for test round and round 24.
 Blackreign's Simulator is the classic version you all know and love.
 The OpenDominion Simulator is an updated version for excel that utilizes tables.
 Check it and let us know what you think on Discord!
 Always remember to check which version you're using and report any bugs.

+Update: The sim is now fully functional on macOS

 Round 36 changes:
 - Packs with 5 players can no longer be paired together
 - Bot defense formula (post-OOP) increased by 5%